Helsinki-NLP/FoTraNMT/README.md

 FoTraNMT is optimized for training large models (on a sufficiently large high-performance cluster).
 For this, we pay special attention at
 1. distributing the modules across several processing units, and
-2. efficiently traininig the network over many translation direction.
+2. efficiently training the network over many translation direction.

-After training, the system can also be used in  non- resource-intensive settings, because its modular design allows each individual module to be loaded and used independently. _We plan to provide trained modules, so the community can benefit from this feature._
+## This branch: `who-would-win`

 This branch specifically covers experiments detailed in the NoDaLiDa 2023 paper ["Dozens of Translation Directions or Millions of Shared Parameters?
 Comparing Two Types of Multilinguality in Modular Machine Translation"](https://openreview.net/forum?id=1vkyEY-HeLY).
+This paper studies the effect of different amounts of parameter sharing and number of languages on encoder representations.
+This branch contains scripts to replicate training on a slurm cluster (e.g., CSC puhti or mahti), as well as scripts to replicate experiments described in the paper.

-## Requirements & Instalation
+## Requirements & Installation
 You need to clone this repo
 ```bash
 git clone --branch who-would-win https://github.com/Helsinki-NLP/FoTraNMT.git